• Skip to primary navigation

 February 23, 2015

-PCThe University of Portland is ranked 20th nationally among its peer institutions in producing Peace Corps volunteers, according to a study released in February 2015.
+The University of Portland is ranked 20th nationally among its peer institutions in producing Peace Corps volunteers, according to a study released in February 2015.
 The University has regularly placed among the top 20 since 2010.
 Currently, nine undergraduate alumni are serving in the Peace Corps.
-Since the Peace Corps was founded in 1961, more than 200 UP alumni have served as volunteers around the world.
+Since the Peace Corps was founded in 1961, more […]

 Filed Under: 02-23-2015, Campus Services Tagged With: Peace Corps